Key Takeaways:

-What is Mortgage Debt?
+What Is Mortgage Debt?

 How Homeowners Lose Control of Monthly Payments

-While you may have had good intentions when you took on mortgage debt, things change.
+While you may have had good intentions when you took on mortgage debt, things can change.
 Here are a few reasons why you may have lost control of your monthly payments:

 • Missing payments on utilities and bills.